Problem analysis and debugging

 QF-Test supports testers in this crucial task in two ways.
 A detailed log is created for each test run that holds all the relevant information for post mortem error analysis, including screenshots taken at the time that an error occurred.
 The integrated test debugger helps with analyzing and understanding the flow of control and information during a test run.

-Video The video 'Error analysis' shows a brief example for error handling.
+shows a brief example for error handling.

 The run log

-During test replay QF-Test creates a run log that records everything that is going on.
-The run logs for recent tests are accessible from the »Run« menu, the current or most recent run log can also be opened by typing [Ctrl-L] or the respective Open last run log button in the toolbar.
-See subsection 7.1.7 for information about options influencing run log creation.
+current or most recent run log can also be opened by typing Ctrl+L or the respective button in the toolbar.
+See subsection 7.1.7 for information about options influencing

 The structure of a run log is similar to that of a test suite, but there are subtle differences.
 Nodes are added to the run log when they are executed.
-'Setup' and 'Cleanup' nodes, for example, are typically executed more than once, in which case multiple copies will be recored in the run log as shown below:
+Setup and Cleanup nodes, for example, are typically executed more than once, in which case multiple copies will be recored in the run log as shown below:

 A run log is the essential resource for determining what went wrong in a test, where it went wrong and maybe even get an idea about why it went wrong.
 Therefore the emphasis is on completeness of information rather than readability and a run log should not be confused with a report or summary.
-Report generation is covered in chapter 23.
+Report generation is covered in chapter 24.

 In addition to the nodes copied from the test suite, a run log contains failure information, optional annotations, various kinds of messages as well as information about variable expansion and run-time behavior.